serdeliuk/FrameBufferSerialPortLib/README.md

 <br>Default value is 0.2s

 `UINTN delay = 200000; // 0.2s`
-<br> Below are few examples how to set the delay value
+<br> Below are few examples on how to set the delay value
 ```
 1000000 = 1s
  500000 = 0.5s